BeCracked/Clustify/README.md

 Lower number means the song is "closer" to the playlist.

-You can also check for a specific song by its id with `Clustify song_distance <song_id>`.
+You can also check for a specific song by its id with `clustify song_distance <song_id>`.
-E.g., `Clustify song_distance "https://open.spotify.com/track/4u7EnebtmKWzUH433cf5Qv?si=90b17bda87184889"`.
+E.g., `clustify song_distance "https://open.spotify.com/track/4u7EnebtmKWzUH433cf5Qv?si=90b17bda87184889"`.

 ## Dev Quickstart
 ### Python